RPT-UPDATE 1-Tennis-Nishikori aims to 'win whole thing' after demolishing Cecchinato

 (Repeats with no changes to text)

-LONDON, July 3 Japan's Kei Nishikori believes he can win Wimbledon this year after breezing through his first-round clash with Italy's Marco Cecchinato 6-2 6-2 6-0 on Monday.
+LONDON, July 3 (Reuters) - Japan's Kei Nishikori believes he can win Wimbledon this year after breezing through his first-round clash with Italy's Marco Cecchinato 6-2 6-2 6-0 on Monday.

 The ninth seed did not disappoint the legion of Japanese fans who gave him a hero's welcome as he walked on to Court 12, demolishing an opponent who was playing his first senior-level match on grass.